shreya-Gupt/Malaria-classification-using-deep-learning-/README.md

 # Usage

-Data Preprocessing: Run the preprocessing scripts to clean the data and combine date and time columns.
+Data Preprocessing: Run the preprocessing to clean the data.

-python scripts/preprocess_data.py

 Exploratory Data Analysis (EDA): Use the notebooks in the notebooks/ directory to conduct EDA and visualize feature relationships.